abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/jenkins1/gcp_firewall_setup.md

 To allow external traffic on port **8080** for your application running on an Azure Virtual Machine, you must open the port in the **Network Security Group (NSG)** attached to the VM's network interface or subnet.

 {{% notice Note %}}
-For support on GCP setup, see the Learning Path [Getting started with Google Cloud Platform](/learning-paths/servers-and-cloud-computing/csp/google/).
+For support on Azure setup, see the Learning Path [Getting started with Microsoft Azure Platform](/learning-paths/servers-and-cloud-computing/csp/azure/).
 {{% /notice %}}